Budgeting

-With a sponsored virtual event, the host is responsible for providing speakers.
-A virtual event provides an opportunity to reach a global audience, those who have obligations that make attending evening events difficult, your remote employees, but 1:1 networking is limited.
+With a sponsored virtual event, this provides an opportunity to reach a global audience, those who have obligations that make commuting to evening events difficult, your remote employees, etc.

 Girl Geek X manages all promotion and registration, and provides guidance and consultations on planning your event and speaker preparation.